relvacode/iso8601/README.md

   - `2.0.0`

-  Time range validity checking equivalent to the standard library.
+  Time range validity checking is now equivalent to the standard library.
+Previous versions would not validate that a given date string was in the expected range.
+Nor does it support leap seconds (such that the seconds field is `60`), so behaving the same as the [standard library](https://github.com/golang/go/issues/15247)

-  Note that previous versions would not validate that a given date string was in the expected range.
-Additionally, this version no longer accepts `0000-00-00T00:00:00` as a valid input which can be the zero time representation in other languages nor does it support leap seconds (such that the seconds field is `60`) as is the case in the [standard library](https://github.com/golang/go/issues/15247)
+  Similarly, this version no longer accepts `0000-00-00T00:00:00` as a valid input, even though this can be the zero time representation in other languages.

   - `1.1.0`

   Check for `-0` time zone

   - `1.0.0`

   Initial release